Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 **Checkpointing directory** Checkpointing typically refers to a mechanism that saves the state of a stream at regular intervals, ensuring fault-tolerance for streamimg operations.

 **What DAG primarily does?**
 DAG visualizes the sequence and dependencies of taks.
+There you can go to the Pipeline Details page and click on the individual tables.

 **Task Details** Typically provide information about the task´s execution, status, duration.